Estimated reading time: 16 minutes

-Autism and money skills, and learning to be independent are high priorities to teach our son.
+Autism, money skills, and independence are high priorities to teach our son.

-The problem is that he takes what he learns literally or doesn’t understand it and needs assistance.
+The problem is that he takes or doesn’t understand what he learns literally and needs assistance.

-His homework last week was about money, specifically coins, and he didn’t understand what the teacher was asking.
+His homework last week was about money, specifically coins, and he didn’t understand what the teacher asked.

 Anxiety gets the best of him, and instead of asking for help, he’ll take on the work even if it’s wrong.

 Teaching children various savings methods from a young age is not putting them in the line of fire.